How Does Named Driver Insurance Work?

-A guide to adding a named driver to your policy.
+Adding a named driver to your insurance policy.

-Adding a ‘named driver’ is something that’s often mentioned as a method of reducing your car insurance cost, but be aware that there’s a fine line between adding a legitimate named driver, and facing thousands of pounds in fines and even prosecution by committing a form of car insurance fraud known as ‘fronting’.
+Adding a ‘named driver’ is something that’s often mentioned as a method of getting cheaper car insurance, but be aware that there’s a fine line between adding a legitimate named driver, and facing thousands of pounds in fines and even prosecution by committing a form of car insurance fraud known as ‘fronting’.

-This guide to named driver car insurance in the UK will explain all you need to know, including:
+Our guide to named driver car insurance rules in the UK will explain all you need to know, including:

-A named driver is a person who is insured to use a car that is used primarily by someone else – they are not the main driver of the vehicle.
+A named driver is a person who is insured to use a car that is used primarily by someone else – this means that they should not be the main driver of the vehicle.

-Named driver: someone who is insured to drive the car occasionally, but not as often as the main driver
+Named driver: someone who is insured to drive the car, but not as often as the main driver.

-If you and another person share the driving responsibilities of one car equally, then named driver insurance might not be suitable and you should contact your provider to find out the best method of getting cover.
+If you and another person share the driving responsibilities of one car equally, then named driver insurance is not suitable and you should contact your provider to find out the best method of getting sufficient cover.

 In almost all cases, the named driver that’s added to a policy will receive the same level of cover as the main driver; for example, if you add a named driver to your fully comprehensive policy, they will also benefit from fully comprehensive cover whilst driving the insured car.